Log in to your summer reading account here (or click the picture above).

-1. Beginning the day school is out, June 15, children ages 5 and up can pick up a Reading Record in the Children’s Department or download it here.
+1. Beginning a little bit before school gets out, Saturday, June 16, children ages 5 and up can pick up a Reading Record in the Children’s Department or download it here.

 2. You must register with us to get credit for the books you read and challenges you complete all summer.
 You may do this online, by phone, or in person.

 3. Pick out a free book just for signing up!
 If you register outside the library, just ask at the children’s desk next time you come in.
 Free books are first-come-first-serve, while supplies last, so don’t wait!